jvalkeal/spring-xd-yarn-examples/yarn/simple/README.md

 To run this example, open a command window, go to the the spring-xd-yarn-examples root directory, and type:

 		./gradlew -q ./gradlew run-yarn-xd-examples-simple

+Follow the application logs on a Hadoop cluster.
+After application is running execute request to add ticktock:

+		$curl -X PUT -H 'Content-Type: text/plain' -d "time | log" http://localhost:8282/streams/ticktock

+After this you should be able to see timestamp messages on a container log.